 One of the biggest pitfalls people fall into during a rushed divorce process is failing to consider the financial implications of their decisions.
 For example, a spouse who is willing to settle for “anything” just to get the divorce finalized may end up cheating him or herself out of something they are rightfully entitled to.
 They may decide that they don’t care how property is divided and could lose out on a valuable asset, such as part of a pension for which they may have had a claim.

 Alternatively, a spouse may decide that they are willing to indefinitely pay the other spouse’s rent just to get them out of the house.
 While this may seem like a good idea, initially, this is not a sustainable long-term solution.
 What happens if the spouse who has moved out moves into a new place with a more expensive rent?
 What if they do so with a new girlfriend or boyfriend – should the ex-spouse still be responsible for paying the rent?
 These are the types of scenarios that many people fail to consider when pursuing a rushed divorce.

 Additionally, rushing a divorce can result in a lot of unresolved anger and emotional disappointment.
-Just because a couple has gotten legally divorced does not mean that their emotions have necessarily kept pace.
-All too often, this leads couples right back into court after their divorce to resolve conflicts that were never properly addressed in the first place.
-Not only is this a huge emotional burden, it is also one that can take months or even years to resolve and cost a significant amount of money.
+Just because a couple has gotten legally divorced does not mean their emotions have kept pace.
+All too often, this leads couples right back into court to resolve conflicts that were never properly addressed in the first place.
+Not only is this a huge emotional burden, but it is also one that can take months or even years to resolve.
+Additionally, such processes are often costly in the long run.

-If you are considering a divorce, it is important that you involve a qualified attorney from the start who can help you think logically about all aspects of your divorce and how they will impact your future.
-By taking the time to handle your divorce correctly the first time, you will be far less likely to have lingering issues after your divorce that could make the whole process even longer.
+If you are considering a divorce, it is important that you involve a qualified attorney who can help you think logically about all aspects of your divorce and how they will impact your future.
+By taking the time to handle your divorce correctly the first time, it is less likely that you will have lingering issues after your divorce.

 To schedule a consultation with our firm, please call (858) 492-7968.